Saumya-Bhatt/Practice-Projects/Readme.md

-## Practice projects repository
+# Practice projects repository

 This repository contains the code for the small projects done as a practice.
+Projects within this directory are as follows:

-### React Projects
+## React Projects

-1. Robofriends
+1. Dynamically updating Robofriends
-2. Calculator
+2. Basic calculator

+## Python Projects

+1. Streamlit based python API dashboards